Roadworks in Burton Upon Trent

 Only works promoters are legally required to notify on Street Manager appear here.
 Emergency closures for flooding, local events or short-notice council decisions go through a different process — your local council's website or social channels is usually the quickest source for those.

 Local roads come from the UK Department for Transport's Street Manager service.
 Motorways and trunk roads come from National Highways.
-We refresh every 15 minutes and don't modify or delay the data.
+This page is rebuilt four times a day so counts and listings stay fresh, and we don't modify or filter what promoters submit.

 More questions?
 Visit our support page